Best Financial Literacy Books

 Moneyball by Michael Lewis

-Perhaps the best investment book out there is a baseball story about how a team without resources competed with rich teams by focusing only on the numbers.
+Perhaps the best financial literacy books out there is a baseball story about how a team without resources competed with rich teams by focusing only on the numbers.

 The Snowball: Warren Buffett and the Business of Life by Alice Schroeder